eh111eh/LungLink-Hub/README.md

 - Mean Squared Error (MSE) for regression models predicting lung cancer survival rates.
 - F1 Score for classification models assessing the impact of societal factors on survival outcomes.

-**Define expected result**: <br/>
-The expected result is a comprehensive understanding of the relationships between societal factors and lung cancer survival rates globally.
-Additionally, the research aims to identify patterns and variations that can guide the development of targeted interventions for different regions.

 ## Tool
 Python, Flask, SQL(MySQ)L, HTML/CSS/JavaScript